 Fig. 3.
-(A) Ratio of chlorophyll a/peridinin based on the concentrations per microalgae cells (pg cell-1) and (B) antioxidant activity expressed as Trolox Equivalents (TE mmol g-1 dry weight) in C. andromeda treated with different light intensities (50 – 800 µmol photons m-2 s-1) and 200 µmol photons m-2 s-1 + UVB (1.3 KJ m-2 day-1).
-White boxes show the values of the initial sampling, colored boxes display the values of the different light treatments after two weeks (left) and four weeks (right) exposure time.
-Boxes represent interquartile range with lowest and highest percentiles (lines), dots indicate outliers.
+(A) The ratio of chlorophyll a/peridinin based on the concentrations per microalgal cells (pg cell-1) and (B) antioxidant activity expressed in Trolox Equivalents (TE mmol g-1 dry weight) in C. andromeda treated with different levels of light intensity (50 – 800 µmol photons m-2 s-1) and 200 µmol photons m-2 s-1 + UVB (1.3 KJ m-2 day-1).
+White boxes show the values upon initial sampling, while colored boxes display the values for the different light treatments after two weeks (left) and four weeks (right) of exposure.
+Boxes represent interquartile ranges with lowest and highest percentiles (lines), dots indicate outliers.
 Small letters indicate significant differences between treatments.
-Significant differences are based on one-way ANOVA (n = 4; p < 0.05) followed by Tukey´s HSD.
+Significant differences are based on one-way ANOVAs (n = 4; p < 0.05) followed by Tukey´s HSD test.

 Discussion

-Light effects on C. andromeda performance
+The effects of light exposure on C. andromeda performance

-In the present results, the photosynthetic efficiency of C. andromeda confirmed the functionality of its LHC despite light intensity manipulations ranging from 50 – 800 µmol photons m-2 s-1 and narrow UVB (λ=285 ± 10 nm) irradiation (1.3 KJ m-2 day-1).
-Although the Fv/Fm values dropped clearly at elevated light intensities of 400 and 800 µmol photons m-2 s-1, the maximum quantum yield of photosystem II was always within a photosynthetic active range (Fv/Fm = 0.58 – 0.68).
-Hence, it can be inferred that the indoor-cultured C. andromeda had a strong ability to cope with changing light conditions.
-Similarly, wild C. andromeda individuals exhibited a high photosynthetic plasticity, where photosynthetic saturation was reached at 800 and 400 µmol photons m-2 s-1 and photosynthetic compensation occurred around 200 and 50 µmol photons m-2 s-1 PAR in studies by Mammone et al. (2021) and Welsh et al. (2009), respectively.
-In terms of umbrella pulsation C. andromeda showed a clear trend of increasing activity with increasing light intensity.
-Through umbrella pulsation, C. andromeda creates a jet stream, which can be linked to feeding, nutrient and gas exchange and removal of excreta (Battista et al., 2022).
-Hence, increased umbrella pulsation may indicate increased metabolic activity at higher PAR intensities.
-The consequential change in energy turnover should be reflected by differences in relative growth rate (RGR).
-However, the RGR of the jellyfish exposed to 50 – 800 µmol photons m-2 s-1 did not differ.
-In fact, the mean RGRs exhibited within the range of light intensity manipulations were rather low and revealed huge standard deviations.
-It can be assumed that the poor growth performance of the medusa during this experiment was a repercussion of spatial containment in the culture system.
-Without space restrictions, the lab cultured C. andromeda shows RGRs that are at least one magnitude higher compared to the present results (unpublished data).
-This indicates that the measured RGRs were not representative for changes in PAR intensity.
-However, compared to all other treatments, the jellyfish that were exposed to narrow-banded UVB irradiation in addition to 200 µmol photons m-2 s-1 shrank significantly over the experimental time.
-It was observed that the UVB treated jellyfish produced markedly more mucus than the jellyfish that were only exposed to PAR intensity changes.
-Apparently, the protective response of C. andromeda against UVB irradiation led to a disintegration of jellyfish mantle tissue.
+In this study, the photosynthetic efficiency of C. andromeda confirmed the functionality of its LHC despite changes in light intensity across the 50 – 800 µmol photons m-2 s-1 range and exposure to narrow-band UVB (λ=285 ± 10 nm) irradiation (1.3 KJ m-2 day-1).
+Although the Fv/Fm values dropped clearly at elevated light intensities of 400 and 800 µmol photons m-2 s-1, the maximum quantum yield of photosystem II was always within a photosynthetically active range (Fv/Fm = 0.58 – 0.68).
+This suggests that these indoor-raised C. andromeda were readily able to cope with changing light conditions.
+Similarly, wild C. andromeda individuals exhibit a high degree of photosynthetic plasticity, with photosynthetic saturation reportedly being reached at 800 and 400 µmol photons m-2 s-1, and photosynthetic compensation occurring around 200 and 50 µmol photons m-2 s-1 PAR in studies published by Mammone et al. (2021) and Welsh et al. (2009), respectively.
+With respect to umbrella pulsation, C. andromeda showed a clear trend towards increased activity with rising light intensity.
+This umbrella pulsation allows C. andromeda to create a jet stream, which can be linked to feeding, nutrient and gas exchange, and the removal of excreta (Battista et al., 2022).
+Increased umbrella pulsation may thus be indicative of increased metabolic activity at higher PAR intensities.
+While RGR would be expected to reflect changes in energy turnover, the RGR of the jellyfish exposed to 50 – 800 µmol photons m-2 s-1 did not differ.
+Overall, the mean RGRs observed in the tested range of light intensity manipulations were rather low and exhibited very large standard deviations.
+The poor growth performance of the medusa during this experiment may be a repercussion of spatial containment in the culture system.
+In the absence of such spatial restriction, these lab-cultured C. andromeda exhibit RGRs that are at least one order of magnitude higher as compared to the present results (unpublished data).
+This indicates that the measured RGRs were not representative of changes in PAR intensity.
+However, compared to all other treatments, the jellyfish that were exposed to narrow-band UVB irradiation in addition to 200 µmol photons m-2 s-1 shrank significantly over the experimental period.
+These UVB-treated jellyfish produced notably more mucus than the jellyfish that were only exposed to PAR intensity changes, suggesting that the protective responses of C. andromeda against UVB irradiation led to a disintegration of jellyfish mantle tissue.

 Quantification of protective pigments and antioxidants in C. andromeda